Tanguy-Boisset/bloodhound-automation/README.md

     list                List existing projects
-    start               Create a new project or start an existing one data                Feed data into an existing project stop                Stop a running project (Not implemented yet) delete              Delete a project
+    start               Create a new project or start an existing one data                Feed data into an existing project stop                Stop a running project
+    delete              Delete a project
     clear               Clear a project